MillionConcepts/pdr/README.md

 + Other data are presented as simple python types (`str`, `tuple`, `dict`).
 + Data loaded from PDS4 .xml labels [are presented as whatever object `pds4-tools` returns.](https://pdssbn.astro.umd.edu/tools/pds4_tools_docs/current/) We plan to normalize this behavior in the future.
-+There might be rare exceptions.
++ There might be rare exceptions.

 ### Notes and Caveats
 #### Additional processing